 7. Campanas de Belén

-The celebration of the birth is then followed by the shepherds’ journey to Bethlehem with their “curd cheese, butter, and wine”.
+The birth celebration is then followed by the shepherds’ journey to Bethlehem with their “curd cheese, butter, and wine”.

 8. Rodolfo el Reno